Deeman2014/Open_edX_Windows7_Installation/7_Install_edX.rst

    To install the aspen.1 version, you have to either:

-   #.
-Create an *OPEN_RELEASE* environment variable in Windows
+   1. Create an *OPEN_RELEASE* environment variable in Windows
-       * Create the following environment variable: OPEN_RELEASE="aspen.1"
+       * Create the Windows environment variable: OPEN_RELEASE="aspen.1"
        * Reboot the computer immediately after doing so.

-   #.
-Use an already modified Vagrantfile.
+   2. Use an already modified Vagrantfile.
 One can be found in this repository: _static/Vagrantfile

-   #.
-Modify the newly downloaded Vagrantfile, replacing the default reference with a reference to the aspen.1 version.
+   3. Modify the newly downloaded Vagrantfile, replacing the default reference with a reference to the aspen.1 version.

 |
 5. Install the Vagrant hostsupdater plugin: